-The best analogy i can give is you pre-order a DVD and are told the shipping container will not be brown cardboard, but instead white, the DVD itself (including case etc) is exactly what you ordered, it will simply have different mail packaging.
+The best analogy I can give is you pre-order a DVD and are told the shipping container will not be brown cardboard, but instead white, the DVD itself (including case etc.) is precisely what you ordered, it will merely have different mail packaging.

-Can you imagine how foolish you would be to cancel your order because you wanted a brown cardboard box that has no affect on the look or usage of the actual product?
+Can you imagine how foolish you would be to cancel your order because you wanted a brown cardboard box that does not affect the look or usage of the actual product?

-The same applies to trowing a hissy fit over getting a epic key instead of a steam key for a kickstarter, you are getting the same product, and the only difference is the design of the launcher you press play on, once you hit play, its the same experience.
+The same applies to throwing a hissy fit over getting an epic key instead of a steam key for a Kickstarter, you are getting the same product, and the only difference is the design of the launcher you press play on, once you hit play, its the same experience.

-The barrier protecting such people from scorn and self improvement is once again the reddit hivemind, like minded people whom are all equally wrong reinforce each others opinions, people who are wrong to this degree are often loud and incredibly aggressive with their error, and sadly silence almost all voices of reason.
+The barrier protecting such people from scorn and self-improvement is once again the Reddit hivemind, like-minded people who are all equally wrong reinforce each other’s opinions, people who are wrong to this degree are often loud and incredibly aggressive with their error, and sadly silence almost all voices of reason.

-Reddit is a wonderful tool that could have been used for good, yet too often its used to reinforce stupidity, and the Anti-EGS is just one example of such stupidity.
+Reddit is an excellent tool that could have been used for good, yet too often, it is used to reinforce stupidity, and the Anti-EGS is just one example of such ignorance.

-A fool never feels foolish, when he is surrounded by other fools, and there are none so foolish as those who willingly act as fools.
+A fool never feels foolish, when he is surrounded by other fools, and there are none so stupid as those who willingly act like fools.

 Going too Far.

-Today I saw a post on the DARQ steam forum which while factually honest took a crass tone, mocking the developer for his low CCU and comparatively low sales volume.
+Today I saw a post on the DARQ steam forum which while factually honest took a coarse tone, mocking the developer for his low CCU and comparatively low sales volume.

-While the threadstarter stated the facts in a crass manner, the truth is that the sales/CCU of DARQ are minuscule compared to the amount of people who cheered the developer on for not going exclusive, when you factor in steams 30% cut the dev has a much smaller paycheck for his work than if he had gone with Epic.
+While the thread-starter stated the facts in a crass manner, the truth is that the sales/CCU of DARQ are minuscule compared to the number of people who cheered the developer on for not going exclusive, when you factor in steams 30% cut the dev has a much smaller paycheck for his work than if he had gone with Epic.

-And no being honest doesn’t make me an Epic shill, I hope Steam, Epic, Gog, Uplay, Origin, Bethesda, Microsoft store etc do well, an open market doesn’t require every game to be on every platform, it simply gives those platforms the right to compete for those games
+And no being honest doesn’t make me an Epic shill, I hope Steam, Epic, Gog, Uplay, Origin, Bethesda, Microsoft store etc. do well, an open market doesn’t require every game to be on every platform, it merely gives those platforms the right to compete for those games

 Steam for example could